Lisbon Cathedral

 The Lisbon Cathedral experienced its worst catastrophe during the Great Earthquake of 1755.
 On November 1 of this year, the city was shaken to its core in a tragic episode that would destroy much of the city, severely attacking the temple, after which the cathedral underwent a major renovation.

-The cloister and ruins
+The Cloister and Ruins

-The Cathedral’s Gothic cloister is similar in style to the Jerónimos Monastery, although a little smaller.
+Built in the 14th century, the Cathedral’s Gothic cloister is similar in style to the Jerónimos Monastery, although a little smaller.

 Inside the cloister, you’ll see several remains of its Roman, Arab, and Medieval past, which have been excavated in recent years and have made a profound impact on the history of Lisbon.